kristerhedfors/sumarai/README.md

 The `summarai` project is particularly useful for:

-1. Developers looking to understand LLM application development workflows with minimal dependencies
+1. Developers exploring AI-assisted, no-code application development workflows
-2. Organizations requiring secure, isolated LLM solutions
+2. Organizations seeking to rapidly prototype and develop applications with minimal manual coding
-3. Researchers exploring efficient LLM deployment on consumer hardware
+3. Researchers studying the capabilities and limitations of AI-driven software development
-4. Projects needing a lightweight, portable LLM client implementation
+4. Projects requiring secure, isolated LLM solutions with minimal dependencies
 5. Users who want to interact with an AI model through a simple command-line interface

 ## Future Development

-This project serves as a starting point for further exploration and development in the field of LLM applications, emphasizing minimal dependencies and standard library usage.
-We welcome contributions and ideas to expand its capabilities and use cases while maintaining the zero-dependencies philosophy.
+This project serves as a starting point for further exploration and development in the field of AI-assisted, no-code LLM applications.
+We welcome contributions and ideas to expand its capabilities and use cases while maintaining the zero-dependencies philosophy and the no-code development approach.

 ## License